-Simon was appointed Receiver for Elite Architectural Supply, LLC due to litigation resulting from a dispute between the company’s partners.
-Elite was a designer, builder and installer of custom garage doors, doors and windows, masonry work, and custom indoor and outdoor fireplaces.
+Simon was appointed Receiver for a construction contractor due to litigation resulting from a dispute between the company’s partners.
+The company was a designer, builder and installer of custom garage doors, doors and windows, masonry work, and custom indoor and outdoor fireplaces.
 The company ceased operations after the Plaintiff filed a lawsuit and the Defendant essentially took control and possession of Elite’s assets for the purposes of carrying on the business under a new name and ownership.
-The Receiver was appointed to investigate the disposition of Elite’s assets and take actions to recover assets for the benefit of Elite’s creditors.
+The Receiver was appointed to investigate the disposition of the company’s assets and take actions to recover assets for the benefit of its creditors.

 Titan Capital Holdings LLC, et al; Maricopa County Superior Court; Receiver, 2016

 Simon was appointed Receiver for Titan Capital Holdings, LLC, et al. in February 2016 after the companies’ founder determined that the companies were insolvent.
 The insolvency was caused in whole or in part by non-performing loans, including loans to Titan principals and related entities, and by the failure of the companies to effectively collect funds due.
 The Receiver was appointed to conduct an orderly liquidation of Titan’s assets.
 During the investigation, Simon determined that Titan was insolvent only six short months after the company began operating, and only two months after it began accepting investor funds.
 Simon continues to administer Titan’s remaining loan portfolio and pursue claims against Titan principals and third parties for the benefit of its creditors.

 Collections Software Developer; Maricopa County Superior Court; Receiver, 2016